GENESIS CHAPTER 15

 (v.
 12:2 NAS) "[The LORD said to Abram] And I will make you a great nation, And I will bless you, And make your name great; And so you shall be a blessing. (v.
 15:1 NIV) After this, the word of the LORD came to Abram in a vision: 'Do not be afraid, Abram.
 I am your shield, [making] your very great reward' (v.
 15:2 NKJV) But Abram said, 'LORD GOD, what will You give me, seeing I go childless, and the heir of my house is Eliezer of Damascus? (v.
 15:3 NKJV) Then Abram said, 'Look, You have given me no offspring; indeed one born in my house is my heir!' "

-Note that the Hebrew word "harbEh" literally rendered "making great" is in the hiphil stem conveying causative action on the part of the subject, "Yahweh".
-So the LORD by being Protector to Abram will cause Abram to receive an exceedingly great reward.
+Note that the Hebrew word "harbEh" literally rendered "making great" is in the hiphil stem conveying causative action on the part of the subject, "Yahweh."
+So the LORD by being Protector to Abram would cause Abram to receive an exceedingly great reward.

 By the grace of the LORD, Abram had: